By Chad W. Bissonnette, Executive Director

 These frustrations have already turned into donor fatigue — a disheartening and damaging circumstance.

 Community-driven development is an essential approach to improving the situation in Haiti.
 It is about empowerment and genuine ownership over one’s own development.
-Many NGOs claim to promote it, but in reality, few support it to the level at which it is becomes truly effective.
-In an effort to make the work we support more sustainable, we make sure that every project is selected and prioritized by the community, staffed by Haitians whenever possible, and coordinated with local government officials.
+Many NGOs claim to promote it, but few support it to the level at which it is becomes truly effective.
+To make the work we support more sustainable, we make sure that every project is selected and prioritized by the community, staffed by Haitians whenever possible, and coordinated with local government officials.

 NGOs increasingly mistake construction for development.
 Development must not only focus on the completion of community goals, but also emphasize the empowerment of community members.
 This approach to development should happen in two ways:

-I. It must be Community-Driven (bottom-up vs. top-down).
+I. Development must be community-driven (bottom-up vs. top-down).

 We treat development as a process rather than a series of completed projects.
 Working closely with community organizations fosters ownership, a key component of a successful development project.
 Achieving a successful outcome, or final product, in a community-driven development project can improve the standard of living for many, but it does not necessarily make it sustainable.